Skip to main content

 Consultation/Provider Review — What to Expect

+Who reviews your file?
 A licensed clinician — physician, nurse practitioner, or physician assistant — credentialed in your state.
 Not an algorithm.
 Not an offshore team.
 A real provider who reviews your health history and makes an independent clinical judgment.

 Async vs. sync visits — what's the difference?

-For async visits, average turnaround is approximately 4 hours during business hours.
+How long does it take?
+Async reviews average approximately 4 hours during business hours, though timing can vary — providers work around the clock, but we still need to match you with a clinician licensed in your state.
 Sync visits depend on scheduling availability.
-Complex cases or incomplete intakes may take longer.
+Complex cases or incomplete assessments may take longer.
 You'll receive a notification when your review is complete.

 • Approved: Your provider determines you're eligible and issues a prescription.
 Processing begins immediately.

 • Additional information needed: Your provider will message you through the portal.
-Respond promptly to avoid further delays.
+Respond promptly to avoid delays.

-• Not eligible: Your provider may determine that treatment isn't appropriate for you at this time, or that you need in-person evaluation first.
+• Not eligible: Your provider may determine that treatment isn't appropriate at this time, or that in-person evaluation is needed first.
 This is a clinical decision — RespondWell does not override it.
+If your prescription is denied, you'll be automatically refunded.

+What if I disagree with my provider's decision?
 You can request clarification through secure messaging.
 You also have the right to seek care from any other provider or in-person clinic at any time.

 Did this answer your question?